Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 \end{aligned}
 $$

-We do see that however, generally speaking the lower the p-value the smaller the chance H_0 is true.
+We do see that however, generally speaking, the lower the p-value the smaller the chance H_0 is true.

 We do $$ \frac{MLE - truth}{appropriate s.d.} $$ to transform into a standard normal distribution.